hideodaikoku/silent-valley/content/blog/07-millet-lab/index.md

 An unsettling static noise started to emanate from the walls.

+The hole in the chest seemed to grow larger.
 Could this day get any worse?